Category Archives: J.J. Abrams

 Alcatraz starts on Monday, January 16, at 8 p.m.
 (7 central) on FOX.

-Films with LOST alumni Black Friday week still on sale
+Films with LOST alumni Black Friday week sale

 Damon Lindelof says LOST might not have lasted more than three seasons without the Internet